-There are so many ways to improve engagement, but here are just a few for starters:
+There are so many ways to improve employee engagement.

-Just like any relationship, it takes time and effort.
+Just like any relationship, employee engagement takes time and effort.
 Having personable and reasonable managers and mentors can make all the difference in team culture.
-Spend time with employees and get to know them, it doesn’t all have to be work.
-Employees are people too, and if they feel understood and like colleagues are taking an interest in them, this can go a long way to providing the glue to encourage teams to stick together and remain invested in your company.
+Spend time with employees and get to know them.
+If they feel understood and like colleagues are taking an interest in them, teams will stick together and remain invested in your company.

 Some companies have large bonuses or monthly prizes for hard work, but these are not always the best way to create engaged teams.
-Simply writing a quick email, or even better, telling someone in person how much you appreciated their support on a project or passing on positive feedback you have heard about their work can go a long way in boosting someone’s motivation and creating a positive environment.
+Simply writing a quick email or telling someone in person how much you appreciated their support can go a long way.
+Regular feedback is effective in boosting motivation and creating a positive environment.

 There’s no point in doing all the feedback surveys and qualitative research to then sit on it for a few months.
-Show employees you are truly invest in their experience and act quickly, at least on the more easily actionable tasks of the feedback.
+Show employees you are truly invested in their experience and act quickly.
 This will build momentum and allows you time to plan the longer-term actions.